 The Oakes Museum of Natural History is named for generous support of Galen and Beulah Oakes of Massillon, Ohio.
 Galen Oakes is a 1948 graduate of Messiah College and a long-time member of Messiah's board of trustees, and his wife is a 1949 graduate of Messiah.

-The museum is open to the public on Saturdays - 1:00 to 5:00 p.m., except on major holidays and during college closures.
+Starting June 2021, the museum is open to the public on Saturdays - 10:00 to 4:00 p.m., except on major holidays and during college closures.
 School and other tour groups are scheduled year round by appointment.
 Register here.

 Admission Prices for Public Hours:

 $4.00 - Children (4 - 18);

 Sr. Citizens (55+) - $4.00;

 All of our mammal specimens came from private collections donated to the museum for use in our educational mission.
 The bird eggs and nests were primarily collected in the late 19th and early 20th centuries when such collecting was both legal and popular.
 They stand as irreplaceable evidence to many bird species that can no longer be disturbed.